spjy/jotted-topics/controls.md

 Poles of a transfer function cause it to become $\infty$ and also are any roots that the numerator and denominator share.

+They affect the type of response (e.g. sinusoidal or exponential).

 ## Zeros

 Zeros of a transfer function cause it to become $0$ and also are any roots that the numerator and denominator share.

+They affect the amplitude of the response.

 ## First Order System